Avolyn/model-collection/README.md

 I also have found that the int4 awq quantized version works just as well as full precision.
 So in order to save on model hosting costs and fit it onto a 40gb card, I run it with awq quantization.
 No need to spend extra pennies when not required.
 I did run this for a moment on an L40S rather than the A100-40GB, but the performance was subpar so I reverted back to A100-40GB.
 Quite honestly when used for vibe coding, it probably could use a bit more oomph than the A100 but I am cheap and willing to wait a little longer to save a buck.

-### QwQ-32B-AWQ
+### QwQ-32B-AWQ  **Decommissioned**

-**ConfigID**: `pc-modal-19305a`
+**ConfigID**:

 **Model Card**: [Qwen/QwQ-32B](https://huggingface.co/Qwen/QwQ-32B)

-QwQ-32B-AWQ is Qwen's specialized reasoning model with 32B parameters, quantized using AWQ to 4-bit precision.
-This model is particularly strong at mathematical reasoning, scientific analysis, and complex problem-solving tasks.
+~~QwQ-32B-AWQ is Qwen's specialized reasoning model with 32B parameters, quantized using AWQ to 4-bit precision.
+This model is particularly strong at mathematical reasoning, scientific analysis, and complex problem-solving tasks.~~

-What makes this model special is its dual capabilities - it combines both tool calling and reasoning in a single model.
-The reasoning is implemented using the DeepSeek-R1 reasoning parser, which allows the model to show its step-by-step thinking process before providing a final answer.
+~~What makes this model special is its dual capabilities - it combines both tool calling and reasoning in a single model.
+The reasoning is implemented using the DeepSeek-R1 reasoning parser, which allows the model to show its step-by-step thinking process before providing a final answer.~~

-I am particularly partial to the Qwen model family for just about everything and this model is no exception.
+~~I am particularly partial to the Qwen model family for just about everything and this model is no exception.~~

 ### DeepSeek-R1-Distill-Llama-8B